randyrossi/vicii-kawari/README.md

 ### A configurable color palette

 Each of the Commodore 64's 16 colors can be set with RGB values inside a 12 bit color space (4096 colors).

-### Switchable palettes

-There are two independent 16 color palettes available.
-Palette 1 or 2 is selected by a kawari register.
+There are two 16 color palettes available.
+Palette 1 or 2 is selected by a register.

 ### An 80 column text mode

 A true 16 color 80 column text mode is available.
 This is NOT a soft-80 mode that uses bitmap graphics but rather a true text mode.
 Each character cell is a full 8x8 pixels.
 An 80 colum text screen occupies 4k of kawari video memory space (+4k character definition data).
-A small kernal patch (2k resident at $c800) can enable this for the basic programming environment.
+A small program (2k resident at $c800) can enable this for the basic programming environment.
+The basic text editor operates exactly as the 40 column mode does since the input/output routines are simply copies of the normal kernel routines compiled with new limits.

 ### New graphics modes

-In addition to the 80 column text mode, three bitmap modes have been
+In addition to the 80 column text mode, three bitmap modes have been added for you to experiment with:
-added:

-    640x200 16 color - Every 8x8 cell can be one of 16 colors or the backgroudn color.
+    640x200 16 color - Every 8x8 cell can be one of 16 foreground colors or the backgroudn color.
     320x200 16 color - Every pixel can be set to one of 16 colors.
     640x200 4 colors - Every pixel can be set to one of 4 colors.